Top Hikes in the Taupo Region

 7. Waihora Lagoon Walking Track

 The highlight of this easy stroll in the picturesque reflective lagoon.
 Follow a boardwalk that snakes its way through the forest to a viewing platform.
+[Update: The gravel road to the Waihora Lagoon is in disrepair and is only recommended for 4WD vehicles].
+Find out more about the walk on the DOC website.

 Location: Gravel road signposted off State Highway 32 in the Pureora Forest, western side of Lake Taupo.